Skip to content

 To create a Google OAuth app and get your Google API keys, follow the instructions in Wasp’s Google Auth docs.

-To create a GitHub OAuth App add get your GitHub API keys, you can follow the instructions in Wasp’s GitHub Auth docs.
+To create a GitHub OAuth app and get your GitHub API keys, follow the instructions in Wasp’s GitHub Auth docs.

 Again, Wasp will take care of the rest and update your AuthUI components accordingly.